 Money default CAT tables.accdb – A Microsoft Access 2007 version database file with copies of the default CAT tables from both M08 Deluxe, and H&B, Sunset US.
-Money Reverse Engineering.accdb contains a function, UseMoneyEffectivityID(), from the DataDictTools module, that controls which extracted data dictionary information is used for the Tables and Columns queries, as well as two useful Money queries, CategoriesM08defaultsNotInMyData, and CategoriesNotInM08defaults, to show how the categories in the currently linked exported Money file differ.
+Money Reverse Engineering.accdb contains a function, UseMoneyEffectivityID(), from the DataDictTools module, that controls which extracted data dictionary information is used for the Tables and Columns queries, as well as two useful Money queries, CategoriesFromDefaultsNotInMyData, and CategoriesFromMyDataNotInDefaults, to show how the categories in the currently linked exported Money file differ.
 As distributed, these queries all use the M08 Deluxe Sunset US data dictionary.
 Code support is provided to import data dictionary information from other versions, but it has only had very limited testing.

 encrypted account number cracking samples.xlsx – An Excel workbook with a number of real world and test case examples of how Money encrypts Account and Payee account numbers in both clear and cypher text.
 The real world account numbers are all from long extinct accounts.
 If you have any code breaking skill or know anybody who does, here’s a great opportunity to further understand how to extract data from a Money file.
 What encryption is used?
 How is it seeded?
 Most importantly, how can we decrypt them programmatically from data in the Money file?